tsgoten/cs70-website/policies.md

 See the Calendar tab for OH time and location.
 You will still submit a ticket online at [oh.eecs70.org](https://oh.eecs70.org) to join the OH queue.
 In the ticket please specify the room you are currently in.
-Once it is your turn a Course Staff Member will call your name to help you with your ticket.
+Once it is your turn a course staff member will call your name to help you with your ticket.

 #### Party

 At any time of any day, you can create a group for a question you are working on.
 Specify the assignment and question you’re working on and select “online” for location.
 Enter your own video call link - other students can join this group to work together on the same problem.
 You should look to see if someone else has already started a group for the problem you are working on, and join that group if so.

 #### Queue
-At the following times, course staff will be monitoring the online queue - TBA.
+At the following times, someone on course staff will be monitoring the online queue - TBA.
 Anyone in a “Party” group may hit “Ask for Help (as a group)” to submit their group to the queue.
 A course staff member will join the video call listed on the group when they help you.
 Alternatively, you can submit an individual ticket to the queue.
 Follow the same protocol as party group creation (question, location, zoom link).

 ## Exams

 We will have one midterm and one final, dates listed below.
 We will offer both a proctored online and in-person option for the exam.
-In HW0 you will be asked to choose on of the two options to take your exam (either online or in-person). **You will NOT be allowed to change your choice.**
+In HW0 you will be asked to choose one of the two options to take your exam (either online or in-person). **You will NOT be allowed to change your choice.**

 Unfortunately, due to large enrollment, we are unable to accommodate final exam conflicts with other classes; we strongly discourage enrollment in another class with conflicting lectures and/or final exam; if you choose to enroll in such a class you will have to make arrangements for an alternate Final with the other class.